310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/happy_drops.md

   </tr>
   <tr>
     <td>
-      even the [flask] in your heart that was once empty
+      even your heart’s [flask] that was once empty
       <br>
       i want to make it overflow lots and lots
       <br>